cockpit-project/cockpit/HACKING.md

     $ recordmydesktop -x 1 -y 200 --width 1024 --height 576 \
         --fps 24 --freq 44100 --v_bitrate 2000000

+You can also resize your browser window and move it to the right location with a script.
+In Firefox you can open the Scratchpad (`Shift+F4`) and enter the following commands:

+    $ window.resizeTo(1024, 576);
+    $ window.moveTo(1, 200);

+Then run it with `Ctrl+R` when the browser is showing an empty tab, e.g.
+`about:newtab`.
+You may need to adjust the positions for your environment.

 ## Debug logging of Cockpit processes

 All messages from the various cockpit processes go to the journal and can